pustotnik/zenmake/docs/buildconf-ext-syntax.rst

 -----------------------------------

-There are two types of substitutions in ZenMake: bash-like variables with ability to use system environment variables and built-in dynamic variables.
+There are two types of substitutions in ZenMake: bash-like variables with ability to use system environment variables and built-in variables.

 .. _buildconf-substitutions-vars: